 Fortunately, research shows that a number of diet and lifestyle modifications can significantly impact lipoprotein levels.

-For reference, here are current recommendations for optimal blood lipid levels:
+For reference, here are

 - triglycerides: under 150 milligrams per deciliter (mg/dl)